Mediterranean Diet in the Ancient Mediterranean

 In general, beans were very popular in ancient Greece and Rome, and even more so in the countries of the Middle East and North Africa.
 In poor families, lentil or pea soup was one of the main daily meals.

+The inhabitants of the ancient Mediterranean knew all the necessary technologies for food preservation.
+They canned everything: vegetables, fruits, meat, fish and seafood.
+Marinades based on wine and wine vinegar were used to preserve vegetables.
 The fruits were dried and this made it possible to eat them almost all year round.
 Dried fruits with honey were also used as a dessert.

+Speaking of food preservation, it's hard not to think about spices.
 Cardamom, thyme, nutmeg, basil, ginger, cinnamon, sage, cloves, turmeric, rosemary, cassia, pepper, dill, fennel…

+Now we cannot imagine Mediterranean cuisine without these condiments.
+And you know, they also could not.
 Herbs and spices were an integral part of the usual cooking in the houses of the ancient Mediterranean.

+With only one caveat: in rich houses.
+Yes, spices were very expensive, even in the southern countries of the region.
 And yes, guys, actually we are now having a pretty good life, to be honest.

 Farm Market or Supermarket?
 Where Did They Buy Food in the Ancient Mediterranean?